jotsdigitalprojects-pixel/punbot9000/DEPLOYMENT.md

 1. Log in to your [Vercel](https://vercel.com/) dashboard.
 2. Click **"Add New..."** and select **"Project"**.
 3. On the "Import Git Repository" screen, find and **Import** the GitHub repository you just created.
-4. Vercel will try to detect your project's framework.
-Since this is a static project without a build step, we need to configure it correctly:
-    -   **Framework Preset**: Select **"Other"**.
-    -   **Build Command**: Leave this **EMPTY**.
-    -   **Output Directory**: Leave this as the default.
+4. Vercel will detect that you are using **Vite** and configure the project settings automatically.
+You shouldn't need to change the Build Command (`npm run build`) or Output Directory (`dist`).
 5. Next, expand the **"Environment Variables"** section.
 This is the most important part for connecting to the Gemini API.
     -   Add a new variable:
-        -   **Name**: `API_KEY`
+        -   **Name**: `VITE_API_KEY` (Note the `VITE_` prefix, this is important!)
         -   **Value**: Paste your **Google Gemini API Key** here.
 6. Click the **"Deploy"** button.

-Vercel will now deploy your static site.
-The process should be very quick.
+Vercel will now install dependencies, build your project, and deploy the resulting static site.
 Once it's finished, you'll be presented with a URL where your PunBot 9000 is now live for the world to see!

 Congratulations, you've successfully deployed your AI-powered application! 🎉